Pengboi/DVLA-Appointment-Notifier/README.md

 ## Usage
 To use the script, there's two things you need:
 1. You must have the client's Driving License No. & Existing Test Booking No.
-2. You must have an SMTP capable email address in order to utalise appointment notification
+2. You must have an SMTP capable email address in order to receive notifications for earlier appointments

 ❗**Please ensure never to leave any sensitive information present in Version Control!**❗